eriklarsen4/RNAseq/Heatmaps/Binomial-Heatmap-Script.md

 The following code was developed to display which differentially expressed genes are involved in a given number of `PANTHER` pathways using `ggplot2`.

+The short, paired-end `Illumina` reads were pseudo-aligned with `Salmon`.

+Those `.sf` files were processed for `Differential Expression Analysis` (`DEA` or `GSEA`) with `Michael Love's` `DESeq2` algorithm.

-The data was processed using `Salmon`, `DESeq2`, and run through another script in `Python` to acquire the proper data structure for `ggplot2` to handle below in a `geom_tile` call.
+The results were processed with a `Python` script to acquire the proper data structure for `ggplot2` to handle below in a `geom_tile` call.

-Other scripts use the `pheatmap` package for more traditional transcriptional profiling.
+[Other scripts](https://github.com/eriklarsen4/RNAseq/blob/master/Heatmaps/Bioinformatics.md) use the `pheatmap` package for more traditional transcriptional profiling-- **those** depict a continuous color gradient of RNA expression across samples for a given gene, indicating a Z-scored magnitude of expression.

 ## Environment Prep

-Note that code can be sectioned and condensed with the `Alt + O` command.

 List of packages for this script:
 [tidyverse](https://cran.r-project.org/package=tidyverse),